 Whole Cinnamon and Cinnamon oil can be toxic when used in excess amounts.
 Here are some of the risks associated with this ingredient:

-- Allergic reactions triggered by Cinnamaldehyde which causes mouth sores, ulcers, gum swelling, burning sensation and white patches.
+• Allergic reactions triggered by Cinnamaldehyde cause mouth sores, ulcers, gum swelling, burning sensation and white patches.

-Those are some of the best Cinnamon benefits which make you fall in love with it even more!
-From Cinnamon spiced lattes to cinnamon rolls, there are plenty of ways in which you can enjoy its goodness.
-So how do you prefer having Cinnamon?
+Those are some of the best Cinnamon benefits that make you love it even more!
+From Cinnamon spiced lattes to cinnamon rolls, you can enjoy its goodness in plenty of ways.
+So, how do you prefer having Cinnamon?
 Do you have a special recipe to share with our readers?